Padre Burgos, Quezon

-It is located on the Bondoc Peninsula just east of Lucena City, the provincial capital, and named after José Burgos.
-It is bounded on the north by Atimonan, on the west and north-west by Pagbilao, on the east by Agdangan, and on the south by the Tayabas Bay.

-The town is notable for its unspoiled beaches and the Tulay Buhangin (Tagalog for "sand bridge").
-All the population are of Tagalog descent.
-The economy is primarily based on coconut husking and farming.
-Local tourism is also on the rise.
+The town is known for its unspoiled beaches and the Tulay Buhangin (Tagalog for "sand bridge").

 History

-Padre Burgos was formerly known as Laguimanoc due to the shape of the coastline which resembles the bill of a chicken or “manok”.
-Another version is that chickens were so abundant in the town that hawks swept down on the place to snatch chicks from their mothers.
+Padre Burgos was formerly known as Laguimanoc due to the shape of the coastline which resembles the bill of a chicken, which translates to “manok” in Tagalog.
+Another version is that chickens were so abundant in the town that hawks (Tagalog: “lawin”) swept down on the place to snatch chicks from their mothers.
 When hawks flew overhead, as warning to their neighborhood, people shouted “Hawk Manok” or “Lawin-Manok”.

 On January 1, 1917, the village of Laguimanoc, which was formerly a barrio of Atimonan, became a municipality.
 On December 3, 1927, the town's name was changed to Padre Burgos by virtue of Act No. 3389, in honor of one of the country's martyrs, Fr.
 Jose Burgos.
 The streets were named after local leaders who rendered valuable services to the community.
 Because of the physical and topographic conditions of the town, four sitios where clusters of houses were became the main district of the town, namely: Campo, Burgos, Basiao and Bundok-Punta.

 The community converged to be in this particular spot because of its sea which made this town as port of Laguimanoc.
 In the early days this port offered a good wharf for vessels plying between Manila and southern Luzon.
 This was also a port of call for ships exporting lumber to Europe during the Spanish regime.
 In this town was the residence of the “Alcalde Mar” or Port Officer.

-Business and other industries prospered and people conglomerated in this spot.
+Business and other industries prospered, and people conglomerated in this spot.
 Spots of the historical interest are the wharf symbol of commercial progress, the old church with the old-fashioned “canyon” markers of the people's religious faith, the Bag Cement Slabs and Stone quarries mute testimonies of the effervescent power and grandeur of the early foreign settlers, the hills near the railroad station where the Japanese tortured and massacred civilians in the barrios of Marao and Polo where the Hunter's guerillas built their camps.

 Geography

+Padre Burgos is located on the Bondoc Peninsula just east of Lucena, the provincial capital, and named after Filipino priest José Burgos.
+It is bounded on the north by Atimonan, on the west and north-west by Pagbilao, on the east by Agdangan, and on the south by the Tayabas Bay.
+It is 33 km from Lucena and 163 km from Manila.

 Barangays

-Padre Burgos is administratively divided into 22 barangays.
+Padre Burgos is politically divided into 22 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.